• Skip to primary navigation

 Outdoor Control

 In temperate climates, Pharaoh ants can’t live outdoors.
 It’s only in subtropical climates that these ants can survive outside year-round.
 If you live in an area where these ants can live outdoors, look for bait that can be used outside.
-Because of their budding behavior, bait is the best method to deal with Pharaoh ants whether they are indoors or outdoors.
+Because of their budding behavior, bait is the best method to deal with Pharaoh ant infestations whether they are indoors or outdoors.

 Best Products to Get Rid of Pharaoh Ants